This post may contain affiliate links.

 50 Years of LOVE

-As it turns out, Virginia is celebrating the 50th anniversary of their Virginia is for Lovers slogan.
+So, is Virginia for lovers?
+As it turns out, Virginia recently celebrated the 50th anniversary of its Virginia is for Lovers slogan.
 In 1969, Virginia adopted the slogan to attract all kinds of lovers.
-Nature lovers, fishing lovers, hiking lovers, biking lovers, history lovers, mountain lovers, food lovers, wine lovers.
-So when Virginia Tourism learned we were here, they offered to help us create an itinerary that we would love, RVer style.
+Nature lovers, fishing lovers, hiking lovers, biking lovers, history lovers, mountain lovers, food lovers, and wine lovers.

-We discovered beautiful back roads, charming mountain towns, scenic places, and delicious food and drinks.
-The longer we stayed, and the more we experienced, the more we found there was to love.
-Our verdict is in.
-Virginia is for RV Lovers too.
+During our recent trip, we discovered beautiful back roads, charming mountain towns, scenic places, and delicious food and drinks.
+The longer we stayed and the more we experienced, the more we found there was to love.
+But, is Virginia for RV Lovers too?